Reviewing the HP Laserjet Pro 200: Intro

 "With a fax?"

-"Why in god’s name would I want a fax, they went out of style and use in the 90’s eMail killed it."
+"Why the heck would I want a fax, they went out of style and use in the ’90s. eMail killed it."

 "A copier?
 A scanner?"

-It’s not just the low-end of the market, that’s what gets me.
-It’s large A3 office inkets, massive footprint industrial laserprinters and everything in between.
+I understand the budget market, and the space-conscious sector, the “I’ll rarely use it but nice to have at this price” customers.
+Value for money and all that.
+(Though I’d argue it’s false economy).
+However, it’s not just the low-end of the market, and that’s what gets me.
+It’s large A3 office inkets, massive footprint industrial laser printers and everything in between.
 The mind boggles.

 So, how was installing it?